Terreii/use-pouchdb/docs/api/use-view.md

 ## Result

-`useQuery` results an object with those fields:
+`useView` results an object with those fields:

 - `rows: object[]` - Array of objects that contain the requested information.
 Empty during the first fetch or during an error.
 Each object has following fields: